-The opportunity to advance your education through transfer to, within or from SAIT is available with the following universities and colleges:
+The opportunity to advance your education through transfer in, within, or on from SAIT may be available.

 Open Studies

 - Spring, summer, fall and winter start - Classroom or online

 Phone: 403.284.8923 open.studies@sait.ca

 In the Open Studies program, students choose from a wide range of credit courses to explore their interests and aptitudes, enabling better-informed program and career choices as they develop strong study skills and earn post-secondary credits.
 It offers students the flexibility to design their studies around multidisciplinary interests or to focus their studies in one discipline area that interests them the most.
 This program builds a well-rounded foundation for further education at SAIT with readily transferable courses.